fburic/candia/README.md

 ## Usage

-The pipeline currently consists of a collection of scripts.
+The pipeline currently consists of a collection of scripts for the different stages of processing.
+The shell script `candia` is provided to run all pipeline steps from preprocessing up to and including quantification library creation.
+However, *this script is still a work in progress* and is currently mainly used to test that the pipeline can execute on the user's system.
+This can be done by running `./candia test/test_experiment/config/candia.yaml` from CANDIA's top level directory.
+The general syntax of this script is `candia EXPERIMENT_CONFIG_YAML`

+Currently, it is **recommended to run each stage at a time**, using the corresponding scripts.
 Step-by-step instruction are listed here using the toy data files provided in this repo.
-These are primarily meant to test the pipeline is working properly.
+These data files are primarily meant to test the pipeline is working properly.

 Expected running times are given as a very rough estimate on 9 real DIA scan files, to indicate the time scale of the steps.